 Maltese philosopher Edward De Bono told News.com.au yesterday that social media stops people from original thinking.
-In a [gasp!] shocking twist, De Bono doesn’t use social media because ‘he doesn’t want to be bullied by information’.
-He argues:
+De Bono doesn’t use social media because, he says, ‘he doesn’t want to be bullied by information’.
+He argues social media causes ‘laziness':

 De Bono argues that children should spend less time on social media and more time at school being taught ‘how to think’.
-I am a big supporter of formal education but I also recognise that this isn’t the best way for everyone to learn.
+Formal education is important but social media and new technologies provide new ways to learn.
 Technology and other experiential or artistic forms of learning are better suited for some young minds.
-De Bono’s argument that social media makes people ‘lazy’ and ‘stupid’ is a surprising and ironically un-informed argument to make, particularly by a scholar who has never used this technology.
+De Bono’s argument that social media makes people ‘lazy’ and ‘stupid’ is ill-informed argument, particularly by a scholar who has never used this technology.

-It’s always disappointing to hear intellectuals or public figures put down the experiences and innovation of young people.
+It’s always disappointing when intellectuals or public figures stigmatise the experiences and innovation of young people.
 Brian Solis has argued that social media is about sociology not technology.
 This includes the insight that sociology provides about the generational and social network effects on the adoption of social media.
 Sociologists can guide not just the research, policy and critique of social media, but we can also guide the education to enhance how younger and older people interact with new technologies.
 Solis writes:

 There is much excellent research on the benefits of social media on education.
 For example, see the work of Caroline Haythornthwaite, Howard Rheingold, Danah Boyd and the social media reference list she curates.
 Zeynep Tufekci’s Technosociology blog does a good job at exploring the links between social media, information networks and political engagement.
 Skype in the Classroom is also a great resource for teachers wishing to incorporate technological resources in the classroom.